 As I see it, this statement is of far-reaching significance for the choice of tempo for the whole concerto and for the interpretation of the composition.

-The Oboe Concerto can be seen as a whole as the reproduction of a classical concerto, written for the kind of orchestra that Mozart might have used, combining however elements of the baroque concerto grosso (where the flute, first clarinet and first bassoon form the Concertino with the soloist).
-With the size of the string section, Strauss describes exactly what he means by “small orchestra”: 8 first violins, 6 seconds, 4 violas, 4 cellos and 2 double basses.
+The Oboe Concerto can be seen in its entirety as a re-interpretation of the classical concerto model, written for the kind of orchestra that Mozart might have used, but incorporating elements of the baroque concerto grosso (where the flute, first clarinet and first bassoon form the concertino with the soloist).
+Concerning the size of the string section, Strauss specifies exactly what he means by a “small orchestra”: 8 first violins, 6 seconds, 4 violas, 4 cellos and 2 double basses.

-One must look into Strauss’s method of composition.
-A significant use of ornamental figures can be found in his works, particularly in the wind writing (eg in “Salome”, “Elektra”, “Don Juan”, “Till Eulenspiegel” etc.).
-And Strauss once said: “My instrumentation is always too nervous” – which can be taken to mean that his music contains a lot of ornamentation and coloratura, which should not be seen as individually audible notes, but just as color.
-During a rehearsal with the Vienna Philharmonic, Strauss, commenting on the many fast notes, is supposed to have said: “Gentlemen, in these passages, it is not the exact notes that count, the colors that the figures create are the most important thing for me”.
+It may lie in Strauss’s method of composition.
+A significant use of ornamental figures can be found in his works, particularly in the wind writing (e.g. in Salome, Elektra, Don Juan, Till Eulenspiegel etc.).
+And Strauss once said: “My instrumentation is always too finicky”, which can be taken to mean that his music contains a great deal of ornamentation and coloratura, which should not be seen as individual notes, but just as colour.
+During a rehearsal with the Vienna Philharmonic, Strauss, commenting on the profusion of fast notes, which the players complained were unplayable, is reported to have said: “Gentlemen, in these passages it is not the individual notes that count; more important to me are the colours that the figurations create.”

-It is also interesting to read in the manuscript that at the most virtuosic moment of the first movement, the small concerto grosso between oboe, clarinet, bassoon and flute at figure 9, Strauss writes “do not hurry”.
-That wouldn’t even occur to you if you had played the previous Allegro moderato in slower quarter notes.
+It is also interesting to read in the manuscript of the Oboe Concerto that at the most virtuosic moment in the first movement, the small concerto grosso between oboe, clarinet, bassoon and flute at figure 9, Strauss writes “do not hurry”.
+There could be no question of hurry if the previous Allegro moderato had been played in slower crotchets.